 “Together, we are building it with an eye for what guests will actually experience,” Miyamoto said.
 “We are working very hard to create attractions that can be equally enjoyable to anybody regardless of age.”

-Please, Universal: just give us real-life Star Fox.
+But please, Universal: just give us real-life Star Fox.